yashrb24/popl-project/README.md

     - Type System and Static Typing: Rust's strong type system catches errors at compile time, improving code reliability.

 - **Previous Solutions:**
-  - Symbolic execution and testing tools like KLEE are well-established in the field of formal verification, but they have rarely been used to verify hybrid Rust and C/C++ codebases.
+  - Symbolic execution and testing tools like KLEE are well-established in the field of formal verification, but they have rarely been used to verify hybrid Rust and C/C++ codebases. //TODO: Add prev literature

 - **Differences in Your Solution:**
   - The unique aspect here is the application of symbolic execution to hybrid Rust and C/C++ code snippets involving memory operations in the heap and in global uninitialized data space.